acemonstertoys/bylaws/AMTBylaws.md

         (1)  A notice shall be sent by first-class, registered, or electronic mail to the last address of the member as shown on the corporation's records, setting forth the expulsion and the reasons therefor.
-Such notice shall be sent at least fifteen (15) days before the proposed effective date of the expulsion.
+For a full member, such notice shall be sent at least fifteen (15) days before the proposed effective date of the expulsion.

+        (2)  If this corporation has provided for the payment of dues by members, any person expelled from the corporation shall receive a refund of dues already paid.
+The refund shall be prorated to return only the unaccrued balance remaining for the period of the dues payment.

-        (2)  The member being expelled shall be given an opportunity to be heard, either orally or in writing, at a hearing to be held not less than five (5) days before the effective date of the proposed expulsion.
+        (3)  The member being expelled, if a full member, shall be given an opportunity to be heard, either orally or in writing, at a hearing to be held not less than five (5) days before the effective date of the proposed expulsion.
 The hearing will be held by the board of directors in accordance with